CX Series pianos feature a thickened back frame for improved support, providing a rich, resonant tone.

 Hammers based on those of the CFX Series.

 Great hammers are essential to producing a beautifully expressive, malleable sound.
 Yamaha, unlike most other piano manufacturers, produces most of its own high-quality components, and is constantly looking for new ways to use the abilities developed through doing so to give our piano hammers tonality, resilience, and power.
-The CX Series has also benefitted from the results of this research and development, and utilizes the same felt as the CFX, adjusted to match the size of each instrument in the series.
+The Yamaha C7X has also benefited from the results of this research and development, and utilizes the same felt as the CFX, adjusted to match the size of each instrument in the series.
 This ensures that all CX Series pianos possess a clear range of tonal colors and a nuanced, expressive sound.

 Voicing and regulation breathes life into the piano.